Facebook takes down a large network of pages tied to former Trump chief strategist Stephen K. Bannon for misinformation

 “We’ve removed several clusters of activity for using inauthentic behavior tactics to artificially boost how many people saw their content,” said Facebook spokesman Andy Stone.
 “That includes a Group that was originally named ‘Stop the Steal’ which later became ‘Gay Communists for Socialism’ and misled people about its purpose using deceptive tactics.”

-Social platforms have taken unprecedented steps to police misinformation in the chaotic aftermath of the election, but numerous groups have still gained large followings.
+Social platforms have taken unprecedented steps to police misinformation in the chaotic aftermath of the election, but numerous problematic groups have still gained large followings.
+Last week “Stop the Steal” groups rapidly gained hundreds of thousands of members and pushed related events protesting election outcomes, before Facebook banned one large group for inciting violence.

+The pages taken down include Brian Kolfage, Conservative Values, The Undefeated, We Build the Wall Inc, Citizens of the American Republic, American Joe, and Trump at War.

+Kolfage is a longtime Bannon ally.
+He was indicted with Bannon and two others in August for defrauding donors to a crowdfunded effort to build a private US-Mexico border wall.